-Parties means the complaint and respondent as defined by this article.
+Parties shall mean the complaint and respondent as defined by this article.

-Person includes one or more individuals, partnerships, associations, corporations, labor organizations, legal representatives, mutual companies, joint-stock companies, trusts, unincorporated organizations, trustees in bankruptcy, receipts, or any other legal or commercial entity.
+Person includes one or more individuals, partnerships, associations, corporations, labor organizations, legal representatives, mutual companies, joint-stock companies, trusts, unincorporated organizations, trustees, trustees in bankruptcy, receipts, or any other legal or commercial entity.